Verdian Ag: Technical Brief & Methodology

 - Spatial Aggregation: Processing pixel-level data precisely within the geofenced boundaries of individual smallholder farms.

-The Verdian dashboard incorporates a responsive, interactive satellite mapping interface built on Leaflet with Google Maps tile layers.
+The Verdian dashboard incorporates a responsive, interactive satellite mapping interface built on Leaflet.
 This component provides real-time visualization of monitored field boundaries, health status, and geographic context.

-Field boundaries render with dynamic styling based on continuous NDVI monitoring:
+Field boundaries render with dynamic styling based on continuous multi-spectral monitoring:

 - Selection State: Selected fields receive enhanced border weight (4px vs 2px) and slate-800 coloring for clear visual distinction.